shahanakattil/MS-900-Lab-Content/Instructions/Module-4-M365-Security-and-Compliance.md

    ![](Images/img95.png)

-1. When you choose which permissions to allow for those users or groups, you can select either a predefined permissions level with a present group of rights, such as Co-Author, CO-Owner, Reviewer or Viewer and Custom permissions, where you choose one or more usage rights.
+1. When you choose which permissions to allow for those users or groups, you can select either a predefined permissions level with a present group of rights, such as Co-Author, CO-Owner, Reviewer or Viewer and Custom permissions, where you choose one or more usage rights, select **Save**.

    ![](Images/img96.png)